mlyaskov/8-Bit-CPU/README.md

-# Tiny-8
+# 8 Bit CPU emulator

-Tiny-8 is a fictional educational 8-bit CPU emulator.
+This is a fictional educational 8-bit CPU emulator.
 It has four registers, 256 bytes of shared program/data memory, fixed-width instructions, an assembler, execution tracing, and protection against infinite programs.